imaffe/jpegaffe/docs/CMPT365Assignment2.md

 ##### step2Subsampling

 The 4:2:0 subsampling is a little bit harder to understand at first.
 What subsampling means : for three 4 width, 2 height block, one such 4 * 2 block for a chroma (Y, U, V).
-For the Y block, we make them stay the same. for U block,  we set the first row all the same U value of the first pixel (0,0) 's U value, and for Y block we set the second row all the same V value for the first pixel in second line (1,0)'s V value.
+For the Y block, we make them stay the same. for U block, we set the first square block ((0,0) to (1,1)) all the same U value of the first pixel (0,0)'s U value and the same V value of (1,0)'s V value.
+And we set the second square block ((2, 0) to (3, 1)) all the same U value of the first pixel (2,0)'s U value and the same Y value of (2,1)'s V value.
 Resulting in U, V blocks, some adjacent pixel have the same value (and before subsampling they dont).
 This is the first place where information were lost.

 ##### step3DctAndQuantization